wp-plugins/timeline-twitter-feed/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure Timeline Twitter Feed by going to the corresponding menu item under 'Settings'

+== Frequently Asked Questions ==

+= Why is the feed not showing tweets when "hashtags only" option is selected? =

+If you show tweets from hashtags, unwanted tweets will be filtered out.
+Unwanted teets are tweets that contain words from the "discard tweets" option, tweets that are retweets or tweets with hashtags from your own account.
+Try to set the "number of tweets to get in advance" to a higher number.

 == Screenshots ==

 1. Timeline Twitter Feed Settings Screen